vivekanand-vr/monopoly-2player/README.md

-# Monopoly Game with Spring Boot
+# 2 Player Monopoly Game with Spring Boot

 This project is a Monopoly game implemented using Spring Boot.
 It allows players to create and play the game online with the following features: